-that period of time when Brennan was in charge of the Liaison Section at FBI Headquarters and specifically, Brennan's knowledge of communications in 1964 which Eureau Headquarters sent to Legal Attaches in London, England, and Rome, Italy, concerning the Martin Luther King, Jr., investigation.
-Erennan told Epstein he had no current recollection of any specific communications concerning this matter.
+that period of time when Brennan was in charge of the Liaison Section at FBI Headquarters and specifically, Brennan's knowledge of communications in 1964 which Eureau Headquarters sent to Legal Attaches in London, England, and Rome, Italy, concerning the Martin Luther King, Jr., investigation. told Epstein he had no current recollection of any specific communications concerning this matter.
 Brennan explained that Assoc.
-Dir. - substantive matters went out from substantive desks at FBI Dep.
+Dir. substantive matters went out from substantive desks at FBI Dep.
 AD Adm.
-Headquarters and these communications did not require Brennen's approval.
-Brennan noted that he may have read communications regarding some substantive matters but had no present recollections Ext.
-Affeirs - concerning the matter/which was the subject of Epstein's inquiry.
+Headquarters and these communications did not require Brennan's approval.
+Brennan noted that he may have read communications comp.
+Syst. regarding come substantive matters but had no present recollections Ext.
+Affoirs - concerning the matter/which was the subject of Epstein's inquiry.